smessmer/crypto-wallet-gen/README.md

 How keys are derived
 ---------------
-This tool uses BIP32/BIP44 derivation from your seed phrase and password and the derivation path "m/44'/{coin}'/0'/0/0".
+This tool uses [BIP32](https://github.com/bitcoin/bips/blob/master/bip-0032.mediawiki)/[BIP44](https://github.com/bitcoin/bips/blob/master/bip-0044.mediawiki) derivation from your seed phrase and password and the derivation path `m/44'/{coin}'/0'/0/0`.
-That is, for bitcoin we use "m/44'/0'/0'/0/0" and for monero we use "m/44'/128'/0'/0/0".
+That is, for bitcoin we use `m/44'/0'/0'/0/0` and for monero we use `m/44'/128'/0'/0/0`.
 For bitcoin, the derived key can be directly used as a bitcoin wallet.
-For monero, we follow the algorithm described in https://github.com/libbitcoin/libbitcoin-system/wiki/Altcoin-Version-Mappings#10-monero-xmr-bip-3944-technology-examples .
+For monero, we follow the algorithm described [here](https://github.com/libbitcoin/libbitcoin-system/wiki/Altcoin-Version-Mappings#10-monero-xmr-bip-3944-technology-examples).

 The example from that site is one of the integration tests in this repository.
 Also some examples generated at https://iancoleman.io/bip39/ .